folio-org/mod-source-record-manager/RuleProcessorApi.md

   ]
 }
 ```
 This rule belongs to the "001" field and handles all the "001" fields from incoming record.
 It takes value from "001" field and puts it into Instance "hrid" field.
-Such rules are usual for **Control field**.
 #### Normalization functions
-In most cases the record value needs to be normalized before getting into Instance field, because of record data is often raw and mixed .
+In most cases the record value needs to be normalized before being imported into an Instance field, because MARC record data is often raw and mixed.
 For this purpose we have to use such structure:
  ```json
 MARC Record: "001": "393/89/3"
 ```